StudyFrenchSpanish

 Did you know Spanish is the official language of 20 countries?

-And that there are more Spanish speakers in the US than in Spain?
-Spanish is the most spoken mother tongue in Central and South America, i.e., Latin America?
+There are more Spanish speakers in the US than in Spain.
+Spanish is the most spoken mother tongue in Central and South America, i.e., Latin America.

-The number of Spanish speaking population in the world and Hispanic countries is staggering high.
+The number of Spanish speaking population in the world and Hispanic countries is staggeringly high.

 Table of Contents